tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus
 - `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus
 - `resourceType` - Defines what type of resource needs to be queried.
+- `labels` - Defines a set of custom labels to included for a given metric.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval